 Here’s the deal.

 In America, we are required to refrigerate eggs because of the factory farming practices.
 The USDA requires that an American egg be power-washed (because many factory farm chickens carry salmonella) and this washing removes the natural layer of protection that an egg has when it is laid.
-The natural layer of protection prevents contamination through the tiny pours of the egg.
+The natural layer of protection prevents contamination through the tiny pores of the egg.
 So after being washed, a factory egg is then coated with a thin layer of oil to offer some protection from contaminants and drying out.

 In Europe, no one refrigerates their unwashed farm eggs.
 They are naturally protected by their own coating and sold in stores unrefrigerated.
 If the chickens do not have salmonella, the egg stays safe but will eventually go bad with time in a natural way.
 And since your backyard flock should not have salmonella, you can do the same.